ubc-systopia/parsb/README.md

 ### `TIME`
 True or False; Default: False.
-If True, time the execution of each subroutine in every iteration of `parsb`, namely:
+If True, time the execution of each subroutine in every iteration of parsb, namely:
 Degree sort, Afforest, Spoke-Sizing, Spoke-Sorting, and Degree-Decrement.